googlefonts/gf-docs/Spec/README.md

 **[sources](https://github.com/googlefonts/OswaldFont/tree/master/sources):** Directory containing source files and scripts used to build the fonts.
 Sources must not be kept in another other directory.

 **[sources/build.sh](https://github.com/googlefonts/OswaldFont/blob/master/sources/build.sh):** A build script which builds the font files.
 We require fonts to be built with fontmake and the fonts should build in one click.

+**[.gitignore](https://github.com/Omnibus-Type/Texturina/blob/master/.gitignore):** File specifying untracked files that Git should ignore.
+Sinces fontmake, gftools, fontbakery (and any other python tools you need to build your Family) should be in a virtual environment dedicated to this repository: the .gitignore should contain `env`.
+Indeed it is better not to push your virtual env and to keep it local.
+If you use .glyphs sources, `*(Autosave)*` is also a relevant addition.

 The files/folders listed above are mandatory.
 However, we don't mind if you include further folders but they should have a clear purpose e.g `scripts`